 As of the end of 2019, there were 13 EfM groups at 12 churches in the Diocese of Massachusetts.

-Volunteer coordinators in the Diocese of Massachusetts are David Bresnahan and Laurie Brown.
-They can be contacted at EfMMass@gmail.com.
+Volunteer coordinator in the Diocese of Massachusetts is David Bresnahan.
+He can be contacted at EfMMass@gmail.com.